American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

 RBSDE (\ref{grbsde}) is an RBSDE in the initially enlarged filtration $\mathbb{G}$ with generator $f\equiv 0$.
-As we will see in the following section, it corresponds to our optimal stopping problem in the initially enlarged filtration.
+As we will see in the following section, it relates to our optimal stopping problem in the initially enlarged filtration.
+We will comment on the square-integrability of the solution components below.